guillermooo/sublime-undocs/source/glossary/glossary.rst

     panel
         An input/output widget such as a search panel or the output panel.

-    overlay panel
+    overlay
         An input widget of a special kind.
-Goto Anything is and overlay panel.
+Goto Anything is an overlay.